- Download our Moving to Hong Kong Guide (PDF)

 - CON: Humid summers

 When summer approaches, the pollution and humidity in Hong Kong make it uncomfortable to do much outdoors.
-For most of the year though, the weather is pleasant and allows a lot of time to be spent outside.
+For most of the year, though, the weather is pleasant and allows much time to be spent outside.

 Summer is also the season for typhoons.
-This may sound frightening, but Hong Kong is incredibly well-equipped to deal with the extreme weather.
-Should a typhoon be approaching, cautionary signs will be displayed everywhere indicating the level of the typhoon, so residents know whether they should batten the hatches at home, or continue their day normally.
+This may sound frightening, but Hong Kong is incredibly well equipped to deal with extreme weather.
+Should a typhoon approach, cautionary signs are displayed everywhere indicating the severity of the typhoon.
+This way, residents know whether they should batten the hatches at home or continue their day normally.

 + PRO: Great selection of restaurants

-In Hong Kong, every cuisine under the sun can be found, and restaurants range from the cheap and cheerful to the Michelin-starred and extravagant.
+In Hong Kong, you can find every cuisine under the sun, and restaurants range from the cheap and cheerful to the Michelin-starred and extravagant.

-Supermarkets in Hong Kong also seem to have a distinct lack of selection and an inconsistency of stock (one week a certain product is sold, the next it is no longer there), which makes supermarket food shopping rather frustrating.
-Like everything else, it requires some adjustment, and the plethora of cheap eating options also means that eating out can just be the easier option.
+Supermarkets in Hong Kong seem to lack selection and stock consistency (one week, a certain product is sold, the next, it is no longer there), which makes supermarket food shopping rather frustrating.
+Like everything else, it requires some adjustment, and the plethora of cheap eating options also means that eating out can be the easier option.

 + PRO: Fantastic public transport

-Hong Kong’s public transport is modern, clean and, most importantly, reliable.
+Hong Kong’s public transport is modern, clean, and, most importantly, reliable.
 The MTR runs at regular intervals, and delays are a rarity.
-Best of all, public transport in Hong Kong is incredibly cheap, especially considering how effective it is.
+Best of all, public transport in Hong Kong is incredibly cheap, especially considering its effectiveness.

 + PRO: Cheap and abundant taxis

 There are taxis everywhere in Hong Kong.
-They are cheap by Western standards but still more expensive than public transport.
-Because Hong Kong is small, travelling by taxi is quick and it's easy to find one – unless of course, it is raining, in which case all of them will suddenly seem to be occupied.
+They are cheap by Western standards but still steeper than public transport.
+Because Hong Kong is small, travelling by taxi is quick, and it's easy to find one – unless, of course, it is raining, in which case all of them will suddenly seem occupied.

 Working in Hong Kong